GadgetRenu vs Gazelle vs Decluttr: Who Pays More in 2026?

 How long does the entire GadgetRenu selling process take?

-From the moment you accept a quote to receiving payment, the typical timeline is 7-10 days: 2-3 days for USPS shipping, 1-2 days for inspection, and 3-5 business days for payment via your preferred method.
+From the moment you accept a quote to receiving payment, the typical timeline is 7-10 days: 2-3 days for USPS shipping, 1-2 days for inspection, and payment within three business days after delivery via your preferred method.
 The 14-day price lock means you can take your time deciding without worrying about the price dropping.